LukaSalonen/FormulaGame/README.md

-This is my project for the course OS2 in Aalto Uinveristy.
+This is my project for the course OS2 in Aalto Univeristy.
 It is a version of the game race track made with the scala programming language.

 You can read more about the game and its rules here: